 These instructions are written in a form that satisfies all the formatting requirements for the author's manuscript.
 Please use them as a template in preparing your manuscript.
 Authors must take special care to follow these instructions concerning margins.
 The basic instructions are simple:

-The manuscript file should be formatted as double-spaced, single-column text without justification.
+The manuscript file should be formatted as single-spaced, single-column text.
 All pages must be numbered sequentially, facilitating the reviewing and editing of the manuscript.
-Standard fonts are recommended, and the 'symbols’ font should be used for representing Greek characters.
+The manuscript must be written using Times New Roman font, and the 'symbols’ font should be used for representing Greek characters.
 The manuscript should be written in English in a clear, direct and active style.

 Manuscripts should include: